Part A: Different opinions

 Your task is to look at the following article and consider how it might be viewed and perceived by people with very different standpoints.

-Carefully read the following article by Jeremy Pierce which appeared in the Courier Mail on 1 December 2008.
+Carefully read the following article by Jeremy Pierce which appeared in the Courier Mail.

 Muslim school plan draws Gold Coast problem